paulbradish/awesome-digital-marketing/README.md

        - [Divi](https://www.elegantthemes.com/gallery/divi/) - Not just another Wordpress theme.
 This is a complete design framework that allows you to design and customize every part of your website from the ground up.
           - [Divi Marketplace](https://www.elegantthemes.com/marketplace/) - Divi child themes, extensions and layouts for sale by the community.
           - [Elegant Themes Blog](https://www.elegantthemes.com/blog/) - A great resource for Divi guides, hacks, and tutorials.
-       - [Elementor](https://elementor.com/features/wordpress/) - Elementor is the platform web creators choose to build professional WordPress websites, grow their skills, and build their business.### Writing Articles
+       - [Elementor](https://elementor.com/features/wordpress/) - Elementor is the platform web creators choose to build professional WordPress websites, grow their skills, and build their business.

 ### Domains
 - Domain Registrars